 “Crocs, Inc. is a company that manufactures and distributes a foam clog shoe.” -Wiki

 The above quote says pretty much everything, eh?
 “Foam clog shoe…”????
 Unless, of course, you’re a devotee.
 According to the pic above, I guess, I’m a devotee.
 Actually, that’s not true.
 First.
 Yes, I own a pair of crocs.
 As you can see in the pic above, they’re a pretty old pair of crocs.
 I think they’re at least ten years old by now.
 Does that say anything for this brand of shoe?
 Who the f cares?
 Second.
 The truth is, I hate these things.
 The only reason I have them is because, well, I’m f’n lazy and über middle-aged–and I hate shopping for house-shoes–which means I haven’t yet gotten around to replacing these things that were a gift from Mom.
+Hold a sec.
+They were a gift from wife.
+Wait.
+I forget who gave them to me.
+What’s important is that I never bought a pair of these things.
 Also.
 I hate hard wood floors.
 And when my feet get tired from standing while reading… Hold a sec.
 Let me clarify that.
 That’s right, dear worst-reader, for half of my designating reading time, I stand.
 Give it a try.
 It’s a healthier thing to do.
 Anywho.
 When I’m standing while reading my feet get tired–from the f’n hardwood floors.
 These krappy shoes–clogs?–actually provide some relief when standing for extended periods.
 But as soon I start to walk around in them, I want to remove them.
 These things are awful to walk around in.
 Why do people love them?
 With that in mind, I’ve been living with hardwood floors for most of my years in Germania expatriation.
 Seriously.
 What’s with hardwood floors these days and when is shag carpet gonna make a comeback?
 Hardwood is freezing in the winter–even though our place has floor heating.
 They’re hot in the summer–especially considering the heatwave we’ve been dealing with lately.
 And they produce an odd and prevalent dust-film that is extra difficult to clean.
 That is, because of the hardwood and possibly the floor heating system, there is a constant dust-film everywhere.
 Needless say, Margaret, my Dutch slave-maid who wears skimpy garb when cleaning, hates me for dust but that’s why I pay her with my presence and money.
 And on that note, I digress.

 I read a strange article on the #interwebnets this morning that Crocs–the shoe maker–was shutting its doors.
 First, I giggled.
 Second, I was kind of relieved.
 But then I started to think about it.
 Could Crocs actually go out of business and shut it’s doors?
 I mean, even though I hate the shoes, whenever I’m in my beloved & missed #Americant, I laugh my a$$ off watching people–a lot of people–walk around in these shoes in all kinds of public places.
 And for that, I suppose one has to recognise the genius of who ever came up with this krapp.
 Make it, make it cheap, sell it everywhere, always.
 There is a mass of human beings that would rather walk around in ridiculous sub-par house-shoes than wear something decent.
 Which brings me to this last worst-thought: even though I’m getting to that age where wine consumption and other sustenance abuse makes bending over and tying my shoes torture, I swear that I’ll do it till the day I die if it means not having to walk around in public as though the whole world is a sloppy Walmart store.